SuperOfficeDocs/superoffice-docs/docs/en/contact/learn/screen/index.md

 language: en
 ---

-# The Contact screen
+# The Contact screen section cards

-In the **Contact** screen, every record in the database is displayed like an index card, containing all information for that contact.

-To move between contacts, click the previous/next buttons (![icon][img2] ![icon][img1]) at the bottom right of the cards

-You can [search][8] for specific contacts based on criteria that you specify.
-You can also write documents, generate follow-ups and create new contacts.

-## Section tabs in the Contact screen

-The **Contact** screen contains the following section tabs with information linked to the current contact:
+The Contact screen contains the following section tabs with information linked to the current contact:

 | Section tab | Description |
 |---|---|